NOAA-RDHPCS/noaa-rdhpcs.github.io/CODE_STYLE.md

   * `Another site <http://www.example.org>`_
 ```

-As in the directive example above, each site can be referenced using
+As in the directive example above, you can reference each site using
 the reference name.

-:information_source: The reference name should be the most frequent
+:information_source: The reference name should be the most frequently
 way the link will be used in the text.
 For example, if the text to
 the link will be an acronym, then the link target name should be the
 acronym.
 Use the inline method to reference the link when different